1982 World's Fair: Legacy

-Given the success of the fair, Knoxville residents speculated that the fair would put the city on track to become a major hub city in the Southeastern United States such as Atlanta or Charlotte.
-However, growth in Knoxville was relatively low compared to that of Chattanooga, which received national attention for its riverfront redevelopment projects.
+The theme of the fair, "Energy Turns the world," is still very relevant to the growth and focus of Knoxville's economy.
+With the presence of the TVA and the Oak Ridge National Lab, jobs and businesses in the energy sector, such as electric car and battery manufacturing, have continued to be economic drivers.

 The U.S. Pavilion would operate as a soccer arena, but in 1991, the city of Knoxville demolished the U.S. Pavilion in a controlled demolition.
 It had developed structural problems that could not be safely resolved after years of neglect.
 The site of the pavilion was cleared and developed for a parking lot along Cumberland Avenue, adjacent to the site of the Knoxville Convention Center in World's Fair Park.

 The site of the Korean and Saudi Arabian pavilions and the Tennessee Gas Industries exhibit was redeveloped into a performance lawn and hosted the Hot Summer Nights rock music festival from 1991 to 1999, when the Knoxville municipal government indefinitely suspended concerts on the lawn.
 Ashley Capps, a Knoxville entertainment coordinator, cited the suspension of Hot Summer Nights at World's Fair Park as the start of the iconic Bonnaroo Music Festival.

 The site of the Japanese Pavilion became the new location for the Knoxville Museum of Art in 1990.
 The Elm Tree Theater located adjacent to the former pavilion was added as part of the Knoxville Museum of Art's courtyard.
 The elm tree was later struck by lightning and was cut down.
 The courtyard of the theater has since remained empty.
 Many of the pavilion sites and the fair's midway located south of the main park were given to the University of Tennessee for future campus extensions and student parking.

 By 1996, World's Fair Park was subject to 14 plans to redevelop the site, all of which were unsuccessful.
 In the same year, Knoxville and the 1982 World's Fair were featured prominently in an episode of The Simpsons, "Bart on the Road".
 In the episode, Bart, having obtained a fake ID, travels to Knoxville with his friends to visit the fair after seeing an advertisement in a tourism brochure, only to learn that it closed a decade before.
 Nelson frustratedly throws a stone at the Sunsphere, causing it to collapse on the group's rental car, stranding them in Knoxville.
 Knoxville municipal personnel would criticize the show's portrayal of the city and World's Fair Park, as at the time, the Sunsphere and the main facilities at the park were in good condition and received regular maintenance.
 The last known attempt of redeveloping the fair site came in late 1996, as a mixed-use development named after the Tivoli gardens in Copenhagen.